zub2/dotprint/README.md

 You need to specify:

-* the input file (text input with potential escape sequences, in UTF-8 encoding)
+* the input file (text input with potential escape sequences)
 * the output file (PDF)
+* unless the text in the file is pure ascii, the encoding (-t)

-You can specify also the preprocessor using `-P` option.
+You can specify also the preprocessor using the `-P` option.
 It defaults to epson.
 The original idea was to potentially support other printer escape codes.
 But currently only `epson`, `simple` and `crlf` (with the latter two not processing any escapes).

 A typical invocation of dotprint looks like this: